prithwish249/Agritech_insight/README.md

 ## 📋 Overview

-The Agricultural Management System is a comprehensive platform designed to transform modern farming practices by integrating cutting-edge technologies.
+This is a Agricultural Management System or a comprehensive platform designed to transform modern farming practices by integrating cutting-edge technologies.
 Our system empowers farmers with data-driven insights and precision farming capabilities.

 ## ✨ Key Features

 ### 🔐 User Authentication & Management
 - Secure registration and login system
 - Personalized user profiles
-- Role-based access control

 ### 🔍 Image Recognition for Crop Diseases
 - Advanced disease detection algorithms